jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=ejb3:read-attribute(name=default-stateful-bean-session-timeout)`

 ## syntax of the operation to get the `ejb3` `disable-default-ejb-permissions`
-this deprecated attribute has no effect and will be removed in a future release; it may never be set to a false value get the `ejb3` `disable-default-ejb-permissions` attribute.
+this deprecated attribute has no effect and will be removed in a future release; it may never be set to a "false" value get the `ejb3` `disable-default-ejb-permissions` attribute.
 `/subsystem=ejb3:read-attribute(name=disable-default-ejb-permissions)`